cuckoosandbox/cuckoo/docs/book/src/usage/web.rst

 The web interface pulls data from Mongo database so have Mongo reporting module enabled in reports.conf is mandatory for web interface usage.
+If Mongo module is not enabled the web application wouldn't start raising an exception.

 Web interface settings can be configured edititing *local_settings.py* in web folder::